Price spikes in the wholesale energy market happen infrequently in a typical year and usually last from 30 minutes up to 3 hours.

 Step 1: Don’t panic!
 It’s time to shift

-To minimise your costs during a spike you'll need to shift intensive activities earlier or later during the day to avoid the spike.
+To minimise your costs during a spike you need to shift particularly power hungry activities earlier or later to try to avoid the spike.

 If you can avoid just these 3 activities then you'll make a big difference to your bill.